Ronaldo-Berrocal/Fuel-Efficiency-Prediction-using-AdaBoost-and-XGBoost-/README.md

 # Fuel-Efficiency-Prediction-using-AdaBoost-and-XGBoost-
 This project compares models AdaBoost and XGBoost using Grid Search for predicting fuel efficiency (MPG) using the Auto MPG dataset from the UCI Machine Learning Repository.
-This project includes data preprocessing, exploratory data analysis (EDA), hyperparameter tuning using GridSearchSV, model evaluation using RMSE and $R^2$, parity plots and interpretation of feature importance.
+This project includes data preprocessing, exploratory data analysis (EDA), hyperparameter tuning using GridSearchSV, model evaluation using MAE, RMSE and $R^2$, parity plots and interpretation of feature importance.

 ## Project Overview